 AI SEO involves a blending of semantic optimization, content structuring, entity building, and monitoring AI visibility across platforms.
 To sum it up, AI SEO is about preparing your content for a search realm where answers matter more than rankings, and your visibility depends on how each AI model perceives, understands, and trusts your content.

 Remember that AI SEO isn’t meant to replace traditional SEO methodologies; it builds on them.
-But as search behavior shifts toward AI for information discovery, visibility depends on being part of the answer, not just the list
+But as search behavior shifts toward AI for information discovery, visibility depends on being part of the answer, not just the list.

-How AI is Changing the Rules of Search
+How AI Is Changing the Rules of Search

 From Traditional Search to Generative AI